fcdoc/doc/en/flashduty/start/getting_started.md

 ---
-brief: Learn how to quickly get started with Flashduty
+brief: Learn how to get started quickly with Flashduty
 ---

-# Quick Start Guide
+# Quick Start

-## Demonstration Video
+## Demo Video

 <video controls src="https://fcdoc.github.io/img/zh/flashduty/start/getting_started/1.mp4"></video>

-## Get Started for Free
+## Start for Free

-1. Access the [Flashduty Console](https://console.flashcat.cloud/) through your browser, input **your mobile number** or **work email**, read and consent to our [Terms of Service](/license/user) and [Privacy Policy](/license/privacy_policy), then click "Next".
-The system will subsequently send a verification code to your mobile phone or email.
+1. Visit the [Flashduty Console](https://console.flashcat.cloud/) in your browser, enter your **mobile phone number** or **work email**, read and agree to our [Terms of Service](/license/user) and [Privacy Policy](/license/privacy_policy), click Next, and the system will send a verification code to your mobile phone or email.
-2. Enter the name of your **company or organization**, along with the verification code received in the previous step, click "Next," and complete the registration.
+2. Enter the name of your **company or organization** and the verification code obtained in the previous step, click Next to complete the registration.
-3. The system will guide you through the process of completing your information and will attempt to send you a custom alert event, giving you the opportunity to experience alerts via voice, SMS, or email.
+3. The system will guide you to complete the information and send you a customized alert event, allowing you to experience voice, text message, or email alerts.

 > [!NOTE]
-> Due to security considerations, the system only allows registration via work email.
-This means that if you use an email with a suffix like qq.com, gmail.com, 163.com, etc., your registration will be rejected.
+> For security reasons, the system restricts registration to work emails only.
+This means that if you use an email address with a suffix such as qq.com, gmail.com, 163.com, etc., you will be refused registration.

-## Basic Workflow
+## Basic Process

 ![](https://fcdoc.github.io/img/zh/flashduty/start/getting_started/2.avif)

-### Create a Collaboration Space
+### Creating a Collaboration Space

-The collaboration space serves as a container for related incidents.
-Typically, we use services that a team owns, manages, and monitors as the collaboration space, such as the order system, recommendation services, MySQL components, Client A, etc.
+A collaboration space is a container for related incidents.
+We generally use the services owned, managed, and monitored by a team as collaboration spaces, such as order systems, recommendation services, MySQL components, and Client A, etc.

-Enter the [collaboration space](https://console.flashcat.cloud/channel) list page, click **Create Collaboration Space**, and provide an intuitive and concise name along with a description.
+Enter the [Collaboration Space](https://console.flashcat.cloud/channel) list page, click **Create Collaboration Space**, and enter an intuitive and concise name and description.
 Associate a management team with the collaboration space to facilitate future multi-person management.

 > [!WARN]
-> Collaboration spaces are managed through data permissions rather than by role.
+> Collaboration spaces are managed using data permissions rather than role-based controls.
 >
-> **Only the account owner, collaboration space creator, and members of the management team** have the authority to modify the collaboration space configuration; others can only view it.
-This means anyone can create a collaboration space, but only modify those they are managing.
+> **Only the account owner, collaboration space creator, and management team members** have the permission to modify the configuration of the collaboration space, and others can only view it.
+This means that anyone can create a collaboration space, but can only modify the collaboration spaces they manage.
 >
-> **Even as an account administrator, you cannot modify the configuration of a collaboration space you are not managing.**
+> **Even if you are an account administrator, you cannot modify the configuration of collaboration spaces that you do not manage.**

-### Integration of Alert Events
+### Integrate Alert Events

-The collaboration space can only store incidents, so we need to incorporate external integrations to receive alert event reports.
+A collaboration space can only store incidents, and we need to introduce external integrations to receive alert event reports.

-1. Enter the collaboration space details, click on **Integrated Data**, select **Add a New Integration**, choose the alert system used by your organization, and save the settings.
+1. Enter the collaboration space details, click **Integrate Data**, choose **Add an Integration**, select the alert system used by your company, and save.
-2. The new integration will generate a unique push address.
-Any alerts sent to this address will be directly routed to the current collaboration space.
-You will need to follow the documentation provided in the integration details to complete the alert push configuration.
+2. The new integration will generate an independent push address.
+Any alerts reported to this address will directly enter the current collaboration space.
+You need to complete the alert push configuration according to the documentation in the integration details.

-- If you want to deliver alerts to different collaboration spaces based on conditions, go to **Integration Center - Alert Events**, add a shared integration, and set up routing rules according to the specified conditions.
-This method is particularly useful for integrations with systems like Zabbix and Prometheus, where managing push webhooks by policy is not convenient.
+- Want to deliver alerts to different collaboration spaces based on conditions?
+Go to **Integration Center - Alert Events**, add a shared integration, and set routing rules based on conditions.
+This method is especially suitable for Zabbix, Prometheus, and other integrations where it is inconvenient to manage push webhooks by policy.

-3. If this integration receives an alert event, the integration card will display the **Latest Event Time**; otherwise, it will show **No Alerts Received Yet**.
-You can then investigate whether the monitoring system has generated a new alert and if the network is functioning properly.
+3. If this integration receives an alert event, the integration card will display **the latest event time**; otherwise, it will display **no alerts received yet**.
+You can check whether the monitoring system has generated new alerts and whether the network is normal.

 > [!NOTE]
-> Flashduty is already compatible with most monitoring systems used daily, allowing for out-of-the-box usage.
-If you have a proprietary alert system, please use **Custom Events** or **Email Integration**.
-If you have other monitoring system requirements, feel free to contact us at any time.
+> Flashduty has been adapted to most commonly used monitoring systems, and you can use it out of the box.
+If you have a self-developed alert system, please use **Custom Events** or **Email Integration**.
+If you have other monitoring system requirements, please feel free to contact us.

 ### Configure Notification Methods

 When an incident occurs, how will you be notified?

-1. Access the collaboration space details, click **Distribution Strategy**, and either add a new strategy or modify an existing one.
+1. Enter the collaboration space details, click **Dispatch Strategy**, and add or modify the dispatch strategy.
-2. Enter Configuration Step 1, specify the personnel responsible for dispatch, i.e., the responders after an incident is triggered, and define their notification methods.
+2. Enter step 1 configuration and specify the dispatch personnel, i.e., the responders after the incident is triggered.
+Specify how the assigned personnel are notified.
-- Choose a duty, team, or individual as the assignee.
-It is recommended to use duty assignments, as the system will only notify the current duty personnel when an incident is triggered.
+- Select a shift, team, or individual as the dispatch target.
+We recommend using shifts.
+When an incident is triggered, the system will only notify the current on-duty personnel.
-- Single chat refers to one-on-one notifications, such as via text message, voice call, or email.
-IM applications like Feishu and DingTalk also support one-on-one chat notifications.
+- Single chat is one-to-one notification, i.e., text message, voice, email, etc. IM applications such as Feishu and DingTalk also support one-to-one chat push.
-- Group chat refers to notifications sent to an IM group, with @mentions for the assigned personnel.
+- Group chat is pushed to the IM message group and @-mentions the assigned personnel.
-4. To ensure that incidents are addressed, you can add an escalation step.
-For instance, if an incident has not been resolved within 30 minutes, it will be escalated to the Team Leader.
+4. To ensure that someone handles the incident, you can add an escalation step.
+For example, if the incident has not been resolved after 30 minutes, it will be escalated to the Team Leader.

 > [!NOTE]
-> How can you set up incident notifications according to your personal preferences?
+> How to configure incident notifications according to personal preferences?
-> Go to **Account Settings > Notification Settings** to configure how you are notified when assigned or during shift rotations.
-Note that these settings only apply when assigned directly or when using policy-based assignments that follow personal preferences.
+> Go to the **Account Settings > Notification Settings** page to set how you are notified when assigned and when duty rotation occurs.
+Note that this setting only takes effect when dispatching directly or dispatching by policy and specifying personal preferences.

 ## Official Subscription

 > [!NOTE]
-> Only individuals with **Subscription Management** permissions can perform this action.
+> People with **subscription management** rights can perform this action.

-Newly registered businesses automatically receive a 2-week free trial.
-After testing, you can visit the **Payment Center** to choose between the Professional or Standard editions for an upgrade.
+Newly registered businesses will automatically receive a 2-week free trial.
+After the trial, you can go to the **Billing Center** and choose the Professional or Standard Edition to upgrade.

-- You can compare the feature differences between different versions at the bottom of the page.
+- You can compare the functional differences between different versions at the bottom of the page.
-- Only members who handle incidents daily require a license.
-If you are only passively receiving alert notifications, there is no need to purchase a license.
+- Only members who handle daily incidents need a license.
+If you only passively receive alert notifications, there is no need to purchase a license.
-- If there are insufficient licenses, members without a license will not be able to view or handle incidents.
-You can purchase additional licenses at any time via the console, and they will take effect immediately.
+- If the license is insufficient, members without a license cannot view or handle incidents.
+You can go to the console to purchase additional licenses at any time, which will take effect immediately.
-- Each license comes with a certain amount of free communication credit, which is shared among all members.
+- Each license includes a certain amount of free communication quota, which is shared among all members.
-- Five days before the subscription expires, the system will remind the primary account daily via SMS.
-Please renew promptly, as failure to do so may affect the reception of alerts.
+- Five days before the subscription expires, the system will remind the main account via text message every day.
+Please renew in time, otherwise it will affect alert reception.